Timesheets (Cloud)

 2. For the first report: In the Create Logged Time Report wizard, select Account in the Filter by field and check the H3 Mine CPX and H3 Mine Maintain OPX accounts in this list.

-3. In the Group by field, select Account, Project, and Issue.
-This way, the time logged to each Jira issue is grouped separately into the two accounts: Capex and Opex with each project listed beneath it.
+3. In the Group by field, select Account, Space, and Work Item.
+This way, the time logged to each Jira v is grouped separately into the two accounts: Capex and Opex with each space listed beneath it.

 4. Click Create and the Capex/Opex account report is done.